micmejia/bible-dump/AMPC/Matthew/Matt 5.md

-Blessed (happy, [^m]enviably fortunate, and [^n]spiritually prosperous--possessing the [^o]happiness produced by the experience of God's favor and especially conditioned by the revelation of His grace, regardless of their outward conditions) are the pure in heart, for they shall see God!
+Blessed (happy, enviably fortunate, and spiritually prosperous--possessing the happiness produced by the experience of God's favor and especially conditioned by the revelation of His grace, regardless of their outward conditions) are the pure in heart, for they shall see God!